 Fiji has long been known as paradise on earth and Laucala, a private tropical island in the South Pacific is no exception.
-This 12 square kilometer island is speckled with 25 Fijian styled villas, plantations, tropical forests, and pristine white sandy beaches.
+This 12 square kilometer island is speckled with 25 Fijian-styled villas, plantations, tropical forests, and pristine white sandy beaches.

 This island resort was built with no expenses spared, however, sustainability and eco-friendliness was the first priority.
-The island offers scenery like no other with natural forests, coconut plantations, traditional style farms, mangroves, beaches, coral reefs, and even volcanic mountains.
+The island offers scenery like no other with natural forests, coconut plantations, traditional-style farms, mangroves, beaches, coral reefs, and even volcanic mountains.

-When staying on Laucala, you can visit the cultural village which is one of few traditional Fijian villages still in existence.
+When staying on Laucala Island, you can visit the cultural village which is one of few traditional Fijian villages still in existence.
 It is used to showcase the traditions, culture, and architecture of the local people.
 You can also visit the sustainable 240-acre farm that is used to provide most of the ingredients used by the restaurants including, fruits, vegetables, herbs, and animals.
 You can then spend an afternoon on the beaches or with some exotic fishing in the South Pacific and have, the chefs cook up your catch for dinner.